 - Highest quarter earnings: $11,800 x 1.5 = $17,700

-This claim qualifies for FED-ED extension because your total base period earnings ($17,800) are more than the highest quarter earnings ($17,700).
+This claim qualifies for FED-ED extension because your total base period earnings ($17,800) were more than the highest quarter earnings ($17,700).

 For more information about the base period and benefit calculations for regular UI claims, refer to How Unemployment Insurance Benefits Are Computed (PDF).

-Payments will be the same as the weekly benefit amount from your regular UI claim.
-You will be paid in the same way that you were paid for your UI claim.
-The maximum benefit amount depends on your last regular UI claim.
+Payments for FED-ED are the same as the weekly benefit amount from your regular unemployment claim.
+The maximum benefit amount depends on your last regular unemployment claim.
 Your maximum benefit amount will be the lesser of either:

-- 50% of the maximum benefit amount of your UI claim.
+- 50% of the maximum benefit amount of your claim.

 - 13 times the weekly benefit amount.